 This stage is where the principal contractor (if applicable) will bear most of the responsibility for the construction project.
 Their duties include seeing that all the plans and measures prepared in the pre-construction phase are put into action and that risks to health and safety are controlled.

+There is nothing specifically mentioned about the post-construction phase in the CDM regulations 2015.
 However, this phase can act as a review of the construction phase.
 Changes may be required, new risks may be identified, and the health and safety measures in place will need to be noted in any review.
-The CDM regulations 2015 state: “At the end of the project, the principal designer, or where there is no principal designer, the principal contractor, must pass the health and safety file to the client.”

-Key roles under CDM regulations
+Key roles under CDM Regulations

 CDM client